 A communal courtyard joins it to the traditional Mission's House.

-From between the trees, one hear the ocean roar and birds sing.
+From between the trees, one hears the Atlantic ocean roar and the sun birds sing.

 It is quiet and secluded, an old world treasure.